 Final date to drop Nov.
-1 - Dec.
-10 classes and receive a 75% refund.
+7 - Dec.
+16 classes and receive a 75% refund.
 No refund after this date.

-November 19, Friday
+November 16, Wednesday

-Final date to officially withdraw from Oct.
-11 - Dec.
-10 classes with a W grade unless already dropped for non-attendance.
+Final date to officially withdraw from Aug.
+25 - Dec.
+16 classes or the university with a W grade unless already dropped for non-attendance.
 After this date, no withdrawals are permitted and no W grades are recorded.